LVM3: L110 liquid core stage

 ISRO conducted the first static test of the L110 core stage at its Liquid Propulsion Systems Centre (LPSC) test facility at Mahendragiri, Tamil Nadu on 5 March 2010.
 The test was planned to last 200 seconds, but was terminated at 150 seconds after a leakage in a control system was detected.
 A second static fire test for the full duration was conducted on 8 September 2010.

-C25 stage tests
+C25 cryogenic upper stage

+The cryogenic upper stage, designated C25, is 4 m in diameter and 13.5 m long, and contains 28 MT of propellant LOX and LH2, pressurized by helium stored in submerged bottles.
+It is powered by a single CE-20 engine, producing 200 kN of thrust.
+CE-20 is the first cryogenic engine developed by India which uses a gas generator, as compared to the staged combustion engines used in GSLV.
+In LVM3-M3 mission, a new white coloured C25 stage was introduced which has more environmental-friendly manufacturing processes, better insulation properties and the use of lightweight materials.
+The stage also houses the flight computers and Redundant Strap Down Inertial Navigation System of the launch vehicle in its equipment bay.
+The digital control system of the launcher uses closed-loop guidance throughout the flight to ensure accurate injections of satellites into the target orbit.
+Communications system of the launch vehicle consists of an S-Band system for telemetry downlink and a C-Band transponder that allows for radar tracking and preliminary orbit determination are also mounted on the C25.
+The communications link is also used for range safety and flight termination that uses a dedicated system that is located on all stages of the vehicle and features separate avionics.

 The first static fire test of the C25 cryogenic stage was conducted on 25 January 2017 at the ISRO Propulsion Complex (IPRC) facility at Mahendragiri, Tamil Nadu.
 The stage fired for a duration of 50 seconds and performed nominally.
 A second static fire test for the full in-flight duration of 640 seconds was completed on 17 February 2017.
 This test demonstrated consistency in engine performance along with its sub-systems, including the thrust chamber, gas generator, turbopumps and control components for the full duration.